berkeley-cs61as/markdown-courseware/textbook/chapter08 1 - Functions and Primitive Data/section08 Procedures as Black-Box Abstractions.md

 functions that may use these functions.
 Also, when Charlie wants to find what the largest square is, he will call the ` largest-square` function and not touch the two helper functions directly.
-In such cases, it would be preffered to organize it such that only ` largest-square` has access to those two helper functions
+In such cases, it would be preffered to organize our code such that only ` largest-square` has access to those two helper functions

 How can we do that?
 We can define the functions inside the body of ` largest-